pkg-tool/vibro/docs/README.md

-# Zed Docs
+# Vector Docs

-Welcome to Zed's documentation.
+Welcome to Vector's documentation.

-This is built on push to `main` and published automatically to [https://zed.dev/docs](https://zed.dev/docs).
+This is built on push to `main` and published automatically to [https://vector.dev/docs](https://vector.dev/docs).

 To preview the docs locally you will need to install [mdBook](https://rust-lang.github.io/mdBook/) (`cargo install mdbook@0.4.40`) and then run: